flash-oss/allserver/README.md

 Ideas are taken from multiple places.

-- [slack.com HTTP RPC API](https://api.slack.com/web) - always return object of a same shape.
+- [slack.com HTTP RPC API](https://api.slack.com/web) - always return object of a same shape - `{ok:Boolean, error:String}`.
 - [GoLang error handling](https://blog.golang.org/error-handling-and-go) - always return two things from a function call - the result and the error.
+- [GraphQL introspection](https://graphql.org/learn/introspection/) - introspection API out of the box by default.

 Also, the main driving force was my vast experience splitting monolith servers onto (micro)services.
 Here is how I do it with much success.